So I watched the final three episodes of “Insecure”–

 Lawrence lost his job and invented a computer app at some point previous to where the timeline for the season starts, but, unfortunately, the app failed to take off, and he was left with dashed hopes and minimal income.
 His own confidence took an understandable nosedive, and, correlatively, Issa’s did, too.

-At the post at which the season starts, she is the breadwinner in the relationship, and she is resentful and I think embarrassed because she has opted to stay with a man that can’t seem to get it together and doesn’t fit the textbook definition of “successful.”
+At the point in the character timeline at which the season starts, Issa is the breadwinner in the relationship, and she is resentful and I think embarrassed because she has opted to stay with a man that can’t seem to get it together and doesn’t fit the textbook definition of “successful.”

 She remains with Lawrence in the meantime.
 They go back-and-forth for a few episodes, but then he realizes how unattractive his situation has become to her, and he goes out and gets a retail job to tide him over until he can get more gainful employment.
 He and Issa pledge to work at their relationship; he starts interviewing for better jobs; and things get better.

 That is until a video of Issa at an open mic, rapping, goes viral.
 She is afraid it will affect her job, and she goes to the ex–Daniel–for help to track down the person that posted it (he had been at the club the night of the open mic) and get it removed.

 Daniel agrees to help her, but, when they have no luck finding the person that posted the video, he proposes a detour, and she goes to the studio with him to sit in on a recording session (he’s a producer) and clear her mind.

 There, Daniel gasses Issa’s ego; he tells her she is an amazing writer and emcee, and they make a track that is passably decent.

 She lets the excitement of the experience–exercising her creative muscles and having her art be accepted and appreciated–totally overtake her.